Developer Guides & Tutorials

 }

-The HomeController is created to match the “default” route set up earlier in Program.cs.
-When the application runs, and the user navigates to the root URL (e.g., https://localhost:5001/), the request is routed to the Index action of the HomeController.
+The HomeController matches the default route configured earlier in Program.cs.
+When a user opens the root URL (for example, https://localhost:5001/), the request is routed to the Index action.

 Creating the Razor view for the Index action